OUTDOOR WEATHER EXPOSURE TESTING

 EXTREME WEATHER CONDITIONS

-Our Q-Lab test machine can replicate high-intensity sunlight, high annual UV, high year-round temperatures, abundant rainfall, and very high humidity.
+Our Q-Lab machines can test for extreme weather conditions and replicate high-intensity sunlight, high annual UV, high year-round temperatures, abundant rainfall, and very high humidity.

 The synergistic effect of UV, moisture and heat makes it the ideal location for testing durability of materials in outdoor environments.